minjikoo3/dsci-100-final-project/README.md

 While the `players.csv` dataset provides valuable insight into player demographics and engagement, for our analysis, it is important to consider the limitations, particularly in the context of our analysis.
 The variable `played_hours` does not account for session quality or context—a player may be logged in but not actively engaged, leading to overestimation of true gameplay involvement.
 This can heavily impact our analysis since our analysis focuses on three variables: `played_hours`, `age`, and `gender`.
 As a result, interpretations based on `played_hours` must be made with caution, and their limitations must be recognized.

+### Methods
+This analysis was conducted to understand the relationships between gender, played hours, and age among players on a Minecraft server.
+The goal was to clean and prepare the data for predictive modeling while also exploring patterns in player engagement.
+Below, each step of the analytical process is described in detail, from data loading to cross-validation setup.

 ### Loading Data
-The analysis begins by loading the dataset containing player information, including gender, played hours, and age.
-We use the `read_csv()` function to import the dataset into R.
+The first step in any data analysis is to load the dataset.
+In this case, we worked with a file named `players.csv`, which contains information on each player's gender, age, and the total number of hours they’ve played.
+We used the `read_csv()` function from the `readr` package to read the data into R as a data frame.
+This forms the foundational dataset for our entire analysis.

 player_url <- "https://raw.githubusercontent.com/minjikoo3/DSCI_100_Project_Planning/refs/heads/main/players.csv"
 players <- read_csv(player_url)
 head(players)

 ###  Data Cleaning and Preprocessing
-Before conducting the analysis, the dataset is cleaned and preprocessed to ensure consistency and remove irrelevant information.
-Steps:
-Select relevant variables: We only keep gender, played_hours, and Age since they are needed for the analysis.

-Handle missing values: Any NA values are removed to prevent errors in modeling.

-Convert gender to a factor: Since gender is a categorical variable, it is converted into a factor type for analysis.
+Raw data often includes unnecessary or inconsistent information, so cleaning is essential.
+In this step, we:

+##### Selected relevant columns
+(`gender`, `played_hours`, `Age`) that are important for our analysis.

+##### Removed missing values
+By using `drop_na()` to ensure we don’t introduce bias or errors in our models.

+##### Converted the gender column into a categorical factor
+Since gender is a non-numeric variable and needs to be treated differently in modeling and plotting.
+This step ensures that the dataset is tidy, consistent, and ready for analysis.

 players_tidy <- players |>
 select(gender, played_hours, Age) |>